tanmaykhobe/Discrete-Optimization/facility/README.md

 7. Call the `solver.Solve()` method to solve the problem.

 8. Retrieve the solution:
-   - Iterate over the decision variables to determine the facility index that serves each customer.
+   - Iterate over the decision variables to determine the facility index serving each customer.
    - Store the facility indices in the `res` list.

 9. Return the `res` list, which represents the facility indices serving each customer.

-The code uses the SCIP solver to find an optimal solution to the facility location problem.
-It formulates the problem as a mixed-integer linear programming (MILP) model with binary decision variables and applies constraints and an objective function to determine the optimal facility assignments.
+This code leverages the SCIP solver from the OR-Tools library to find the optimal solution for the facility location problem.
+By formulating the problem as a mixed-integer linear programming (MILP) model and applying appropriate constraints and an objective function, it determines the optimal assignment of facilities and customers to minimize the total cost.